ar-visions/silver/README.md

 # Silver Programming Language

-Welcome to the Silver programming language project, a new initiative that aims to take the power and flexibility of C++ to the next level while simplifying its syntax and making it more intuitive and user-friendly.
-We are setting out to create a language that makes it easier to write efficient, reliable, and maintainable code.
+Silver is to be a transpiled language to start out.
+C++17 output is likely for now; but C99 is end goal.
+Investigating GNU Bison prior to doing that optimization though.

 Roadmap!

-## Transpilation
-C++17 output is likely for now; but C99 is end goal However you will see a language that uses modules to define and allow for code generation in C99 from an efficient component lifecycle as outputted from silver language module.
-It shall be as reflective and malleable as Silver actually is.
-Also conductive.
-Its not the best but it will be pretty conductive compared to something made of Rust.

 ## Design Features in Works